Mark8495/Mildew-Detector-P5/README.md

 * Business Requirement 1: Data Visualization

-    * As a a client I want to display the "mean" and "standard deviation" images for cherry leaves that are healthy and cherry leaves that contain powdery mildew, so that I can visually differentiate cherry leaves.
+    * As a client I want to display the "mean" and "standard deviation" images for cherry leaves that are healthy and cherry leaves that contain powdery mildew, so that I can visually differentiate cherry leaves.
-    * As a a client I want to display the difference between an average cherry leaf that is healthy and cherry leaf that contains powdery mildew, so that I can visually differentiate cherry leaves.
+    * As a client I want to display the difference between an average cherry leaf that is healthy and cherry leaf that contains powdery mildew, so that I can visually differentiate cherry leaves.
-    * As a a client I want to display an image montage for cherry leaves that are healthy and cherry leaves that contain powdery mildew, so that I can visually differentiate cherry leaves.
+    * As a client I want to display an image montage for cherry leaves that are healthy and cherry leaves that contain powdery mildew, so that I can visually differentiate cherry leaves.

 * Business Requirement 2: